NGonline/Notes/Java.md

 ### Basics
 - '\\\\' means regular expression backslash.
 If you want to insert a literal backslash, use '\\\\\\\\' (first parse to regex '\\\\', second parse to '\\')
+- '\t' and '\\t' can both be compiled to tab in regular expression.
+The first one is escaped to '<tab>' before regex compilation, and the second one is first escaped to '\t'.
 - A complete list of constructs for building regular expressions can be found in the JDK documentation for **java.util.regex.Pattern**
 | Character | Meaning |
 | - | - |